hodefoting/gedl/README.md

 automatically available in both GIMP and gedl when they are added to GEGL the system.
-Two ops in particular in GEGL which trace their history back to a pre-GEGL 2004era video editor called bauxite, gegl:ff-load and gegl:ff-save, which provide the ability to load and save a specific video frame in a video file,
+Two ops in particular in GEGL which trace their history back to a pre-GEGL 2004era video editor called bauxite, gegl:ff-load and gegl:ff-save, which provide the ability to load and save a specific video frame, and associated audio, for video files.
+It could be possible to add alternatives to these operations using for instance gstreamer, and the rest of gedl would remain unchanged.
+It is planned to rewrite the UI part from C to lua aiming for shorter interaction cycles during development - less fragile code to open up for easier outside contributions, as well as learning from mistakes in the UI prototype proof of concept written in C - both of them with microraptor gui.

 ### UI hints